What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Background

-\item \textit{Visual question answering}: it requires the model to answer a question about the image, \eg, counting the objects and recognizing the color.
+\item \textit{Visual question answering~(VQA)}: it requires the model to answer a question about the image, \eg counting the objects and recognizing the color.

-\item \textit{Visual reasoning}: it requires the model to perform reasoning based on the image context, \eg, conjecturing the relationship between two objects and answering questions involving commonsense reasoning. \end{itemize}
+\item \textit{Visual reasoning}: it requires the model to perform reasoning based on the image context, \eg conjecturing the relationship between two objects, and answering questions involving commonsense reasoning. \end{itemize}

-To study the effect of task type, we consider using one of the most commonly used visual instruction datasets, LLaVA-Instruct~\cite{liu-2023-arxiv-visual}.
-LLaVA-Instruct is composed of the above three types of visual instructions, including 23K image captions, 58K conversations about visual questions, and 77K visual reasoning questions.
-We divide them into three sub-datasets corresponding to the three task types, namely \textbf{LLaVA-Caption}, \textbf{LLaVA-VQA} and \textbf{LLaVA-Reasoning}, respectively.
-It is worth noting that, although visual reasoning is sometimes categorized as a subset of visual question answering in certain literature~\cite{Gan-2022-Found-vision}, it requires not only fundamental perceptual capabilities but also higher-level cognitive abilities, making it more challenging for MLLMs to solve.
-For this reason, we consider it as a distinct and independent task type, separate from visual question answering.
+We examine the effects of task type using the LLaVA-Instruct~\cite{liu-2023-arxiv-visual}, which includes 23K image captions, 58K conversations, and 77K visual reasoning questions.
+We divide it into three subsets corresponding to the three task types, namely {LLaVA-Caption}, {LLaVA-VQA}, and {LLaVA-Reasoning}, respectively.

-\paragraph{Instruction Characteristics.} In addition to the task types, recent studies~\cite{liu-2023-arxiv-aligning, chen-2023-arxiv-shikra, zhang-2023-arxiv-gpt4roi, chen-2023-arxiv-pvit} also attempt to endow the visual instruction collection with special characteristics, for further improving the performance of MLLMs.
+\paragraph{Instruction Characteristics.} In addition to the task types, recent studies~\cite{liu-2023-arxiv-aligning, chen-2023-arxiv-shikra, zhang-2023-arxiv-gpt4roi, chen-2023-arxiv-pvit} also attempt to endow visual instruction collection with special characteristics to further improve the performance of MLLMs.

-\begin{itemize} \item \textit{Task diversity:} existing work~\cite{wei-2022-iclr-finetuned,liu-2023-arxiv-aligning} has found that increasing the task diversity is helpful to improve the zero-shot ability for task solving.
-It can be typically achieved by aggregating the instructions from different tasks.
+\begin{itemize}[left=0pt] \item \textit{Task diversity:} existing work~\cite{wei-2022-iclr-finetuned,liu-2023-arxiv-aligning} has found that increasing the task diversity can improve the zero-shot ability for task solving.
+This can typically be achieved by aggregating instructions from different tasks.

-\item \textit{Instruction complexity:} it is a widely used strategy to enhance the complexity of instruction for LLMs~\cite{xu-2023-arxiv-wizardlm}.
-We can also utilize complex multi-modal tasks (\eg, multi-hop cross-modal reasoning) to improve the ability of instruction following for MLLMs.
+\item \textit{Instruction complexity:} enhancing instruction complexity is a widely used strategy to improve the performance of LLMs~\cite{xu-2023-arxiv-wizardlm}, and we can also utilize complex multi-modal tasks (\eg multi-hop cross-modal reasoning) to improve the performance of MLLMs.

-\item \textit{Fine-grained spatial annotations:} it is important that MLLMs can be aware of fine-grained spatial information about specific objects in an image.
-For this purpose, the annotations of spatial coordinates can be included in the textual instructions~\cite{chen-2023-arxiv-shikra,chen-2023-arxiv-pvit}.
+\item \textit{Fine-grained spatial information:} it is important for MLLMs to recognize fine-grained spatial details of objects in an image.
+For this purpose, the spatial coordinates annotations can be included in the textual instructions~\cite{chen-2023-arxiv-shikra,chen-2023-arxiv-pvit}.

 \end{itemize}